 - develop or consolidate their language skills in academic English

 - undertake preliminary study in the subject areas they would like to study at undergraduate level

 - familiarise themselves both with ways of working in British academic culture and in the standards required at degree level

-Half of the programme will focus on the four core modules of language development:
+Half of the programme will focus on the four compulsory modules of language development:

 - Academic Writing